Civilization (Bob Hilliard and Carl Sigman song)

 "Civilization" is an American traditional pop song.
 It was written by Bob Hilliard and Carl Sigman, published in 1947 and later included in the 1947 Broadway musical Angel in the Wings, sung by Elaine Stritch.
 The song is sometimes also known as "Bongo, Bongo, Bongo (I Don't Want to Leave the Congo)", from the first line of its chorus.
 The sheet music gives the title as "Civilization (Bongo, Bongo, Bongo)".

 Content

-The song is a satire of modern society sung from the perspective of an African tribesman.
-The tribesman has heard from missionaries that "civilization is fine", but he remains unconvinced: civilized people spend their lives working in cramped and noisy cities and have to deal with such annoyances as landlords, doorbells, and automobile accidents.
+The song is a satire of modern society sung from the perspective of a Congolese man.
+The man has heard from missionaries that "civilization is fine", but he remains unconvinced: civilized people spend their lives working in cramped and noisy cities and have to deal with such annoyances as landlords, doorbells, and automobile accidents.
 Whenever they get time off, they rush to vacation spots to swim and fish, but the tribesman's lifestyle allows him to do this all year.
 Bringing up the atom bomb, he refuses to argue any further and concludes that it would be better to stay in the jungles of the Congo, where no modern "conveniences" will bother him.